Free Financial Tool

 CAGR = 10.3% annually

-Nearly doubling the investment over 7 years represents strong performance, slightly above the historical S&P 500 average of 9-10% annually.
+Nearly doubling the investment over 7 years represents strong performance, closely tracking the S&P 500 historical average of 10.4% annually.
 The low transaction costs of index funds help maximize net returns.
+To determine whether this return adequately compensates for risk, run it through a CAPM analysis.

 Business Acquisition